Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering

 \subsubsection{Conclusion validity}

-To avoid violating parametric assumptions in our statistical analysis, we rely on a non-parametric test and effect size measure (i.e., Mann Whitney U-test and the Vargha and Delaney’s $\hat{A}_{12}$ statistics, respectively) to evaluate the statistical and practical significance of differences in results.
+To avoid violating parametric assumptions in our statistical analysis, we rely on a non-parametric test and effect size measure (i.e., Mann Whitney U-test, the Vargha and Delaney’s $\hat{A}_{12}$ statistics, and the one-sample Wilcoxon signed rank test, respectively) to evaluate the statistical and practical significance of differences in results.
 We report both p-values and effect sizes.

-Due to the stochastic nature of \APPR (e.g., DNN retraining), the experiments conducted with the SAFE method were executed over ten runs.
+Due to the stochastic nature of \APPR (e.g., DNN retraining), the experiments conducted with the \APPR method were executed over ten runs.
 We reported the descriptive statistics of those runs and discussed the statistical significance and effect size of differences across methods.